kysonic/next-pr-2025/README.md

 - No architecture - so how it is overhead.
 - No real backend - only mock API.
-- MobX as state manager to check v6 and current ecosystem (Is there some API cacher like rtk query?!)
+- MobX as state manager to check v6 and current ecosystem (Is there some API cacher like rtk query?!) - NOPE ((
 - Check Biome (something new)

 ### TODO